 Outlier payments are financed by prospective offsetting reductions in the operating base rate and the capital base rate.
-CMS sets the national fixed-loss amount at the level it estimates will result in outlier payments equaling the target operating offset of 5.1 percent.
-In 2021, the national fixed-loss amount is \$29,051.
-There was also a 5.4 percent offset to the capital base rate to fund capital outlier payments.
+CMS sets the national fixed-loss amount at the level it estimates will result in outlier payments equaling the target operating offset of 5.1 percent (after a projection for outlier reconciliation).
+In 2022, the national fixed-loss amount is \$30,988 and the offset to the capital base rate was 5.29 percent.